lipiecki/predictive-analytics-2025/README.md

 # Predictive Analytics 2025/26

 ## Setting things up
-First, we will install a package manager for Python, in this course we will use `uv`.
+First, we will install `uv` - a Python package and project manager.
 To download it run the following commands:
 ```zsh
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```